atienosonia/ersilia-OSI/README.md

 now you should be able to run ```python test.py``` without generating any error.

 To generate the results the authors got (i.e NPV, SPE, SEN etc) you will need to have the the predicted values.
 To do that you need to run the cardiotox model and store the predictions.
-You can get cardiotox model implementation [here](https://github.com/atienosonia/ersilia_machine_learning/blob/master/cardiotex_implementation.py), download the file and store it in your Cardiotox Folder, right after running ```python test.py```. go ahead and run ```python cardiotex_implementation.py```, this should store the predictions in your data folder, after which you can now proceed to producing the publication results.
+You can get cardiotox model implementation [here](https://github.com/atienosonia/ersilia_machine_learning/blob/master/cardiotex_implementation.py), download the file and store it in your Cardiotox folder, right after running ```python test.py```. go ahead and run ```python cardiotex_implementation.py```, this should store the predictions in your data folder, after which you can now proceed to producing the publication evaluation results.

-#### Results
+### Results

-The evaluation metrics used for the model were AUC-ROC, specifity(SPE), sensitivity(SEN), negative predictive value (NPV), positive predictive value (PPV), accuracy (ACC) and Matthew’s correlation coefcient (MCC). **AUC-ROC** evaluates the models ability to distinguish hERG blockers and hERG non - blockers, **specifity (SPE)** describes what proportion of the non-hERG blocker class got correctly classifed, **NPV** describes the probability of a molecule predicted as non-hERG blocker to be actually as non-hERG blocker, **PPV** describes the probability of a molecule predicted as hERG blocker to be actually as hERG blocker, **ACC** measures the predictions the model got right and MCC is is a single-value metric that has a range of −1 to 1 where −1 indicates a completely wrong binary classifer while 1 indicates a completely correct binary classifer.
-Below are the evaluation metrics
+The evaluation metrics used for the model were AUC-ROC, specifity(SPE), sensitivity(SEN), negative predictive value (NPV), positive predictive value (PPV), accuracy (ACC) and Matthew’s correlation coefcient (MCC). **AUC-ROC** evaluates the models ability to distinguish hERG blockers and hERG non - blockers, **specifity (SPE)** describes what proportion of the non-hERG blocker class got correctly classifed, **NPV** describes the probability of a molecule predicted as non-hERG blocker to be actually as non-hERG blocker, **PPV** describes the probability of a molecule predicted as hERG blocker to be actually as hERG blocker, **ACC** measures the predictions the model got right and **MCC** is a single-value metric that has a range of −1 to 1 where −1 indicates a completely wrong binary classifer while 1 indicates a completely correct binary classifer.
+Below are the evaluation metrics:

 | Data      | Method   | MCC   | NPV  |  ACC |  PPV |  SPE | SEN  | B-ACC |
 | ----------| ---------|-------|------|------|------|------|------|-------|